Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Of 18 games last season, Cleveland played 10 with over 45.5 points scored, its current matchup's point total.
+- Cleveland played 11 games with over 45 points scored, its current matchup's point total, last year.

-- Chicago's games went over 45.5 total points scored in eight of 17 matchups last season.
+- Eight of Chicago's 17 games last season had more than 45 total points scored.

-- These teams averaged a combined 48.8 points per game a season ago, 3.3 more points than the total of 45.5 set for this game.
+- The two teams averaged a combined 3.8 more points per game (48.8) a season ago than this matchup's total of 45 points.

-- The Browns and the Bears saw their opponents average a combined 3.8 more points per game last season than the point total of 45.5 set for this outing.
+- Opponents of these teams averaged a combined 49.3 points per game last season, 4.3 more than the over/under in this game.

-- The Browns' average point total in matchups last year was 47.7, 2.2 points higher than the total in this game.
+- The average point total in Browns games last year was 2.7 more points than the over/under of 45 in this matchup.

-- The average total for Bears games in 2020 was 0.7 less points than the point total of 45.5 in this outing.
+- Bears games in 2020 averaged a total of 44.8 points, 0.2 less than the point total in this matchup.

 Browns stats and trends

-- Cleveland was 5-5 against the spread and 9-1 overall last season when the team scored more than 23.1 points.
+- Cleveland was 5-5 against the spread and 9-1 overall last season when the team recorded more than 23.1 points.

-- When Cleveland churned out more than 344.9 yards last year, the team was 5-6 against the spread and 10-1 overall.
+- When Cleveland picked up over 344.9 yards last season, the team was 5-6 against the spread and 10-1 overall.

 - The Browns turned the ball over 16 times last season, two fewer than the Bears forced turnovers (18).